Z-ANESaber/Far-Craft-illager-s-Battlegrounds/README.md

 - [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) (Press M to view a map of the parts of the world you have loaded, add markers and more.)
 - [Cull Leaves](https://modrinth.com/mod/cull-leaves) (Adds culling to leaf blocks.
 Resulting in big performance boost.)
 - [Fadeless](https://modrinth.com/mod/fadeless) (Remove fade out animations.)
+- [Exordium](https://modrinth.com/mod/exordium) (Render the GUI and screens at a lower framerate to improve performance of everything else)

 ## Quality-of-life Mods:
 - [Sodium Dynamic Lights](https://modrinth.com/mod/sodium-dynamic-lights) (Adds dynamic lighting.
 Makes a torch you hold in your hand light the place without placing it.)